Usage, Storage, and Travel

 - Remove cap to break seal, replace cap, and shake vigorously.

 - For drinking: Tastes best chilled—do not heat.

 - For tube feeding: Administer at room temperature.
 Follow healthcare provider instructions for clean handling techniques, flow rate, volume administration, and water flushes.
 May be used via pump, gravity or bolus as directed by your healthcare provider.

 - NOT for intravenous use.

 For optimal quality, Kate Farms medical formulas (Standard 1.0, Standard 1.4, Peptide 1.0, Peptide 1.5, Pediatric Standard 1.2, Pediatric Peptide 1.0, Pediatric Peptide 1.5) are intended to be used at room temperature (59ºF – 86ºF) for tube feeds, and at temperatures consistent with refrigeration (33ºF – 40ºF) for drinking.

-Unopened Kate Farms products are shelf-stable when unopened at room temperature until the date printed on the top of each carton.
+Unopened Kate Farms products are shelf-stable at room temperature (59ºF – 86ºF) until the date printed on the top of each carton.
 Do not store at temperatures above 104ºF for more than 2 weeks.
 If the packaging appears damaged or leaking in any way, please do not use and contact us for a replacement.

-Opened Kate Farms medical formulas should be kept refrigerated and used within 24 hours.
+Opened Kate Farms medical formulas should be refrigerated after opening and used within 24 hours.